 Bedposts or goalposts: The 7 – 10 split is known as bedposts or goalposts.
-It is very difficult to convert into a spare.
+It isn’t easy to convert into a spare.

-Big Four: Bowling pins 4-6-7-10 standing split is known as big four.
-It is also very hard to convert into spare.
+Big Four: Bowling pins 4-6-7-10 standing split is known as the big four.
+It is also very hard to convert into a spare.